Skip to main content

 • Surgeon experience with awake techniques is essential for safety

-Learn about deep plane facelift under local anesthesia.
+A thorough examination of deep plane facelift under local anesthesia.
 Expert guide with recovery timeline, costs, and candidacy information.

 $15K-50K